stuartmonro/stuartmonro.github.io/_pages/travel_folder/outsideparks.md

 ### Celebration
 Supposedly this is a little bit nicer than Old Town Kissimmee.
 It's basically somewhere to go for a wander round, shopping, dining and a farmer's market every Sunday.

+Apparently parking in the shopping area is pretty easy, except at really busy times it should be possible to park (for free) on Front Street or Market Street.
+If parking kerbside, always make sure to park in the direction of travel.
+There's also apparently "acres" of free parking behind the shops on both sides of Market Street - this is basically the parking lot for the Celebration Town Centre shopping centre [link here](https://g.page/celebrationtowncenter?share){:target="\_blank"} or at the back of Upper Crust Pizza.

+[Kilwins](https://www.kilwins.com/stores/kilwins-celebration){:target="\_blank"} supposedly do good ice cream and going for a drive around the neighbourhoods is recommended just to see the way the houses are set out and decorated.
+Jeeter Bend neighbourhood is mentioned a few times.

 [Celebration website](https://celebrationtowncenter.com){:target="\_blank"}